Drifting by car, an adrenaline-pumping maneuver for true professionals

 The history of the Mille Miglia: yesterday and today

-The best thing to do to tell the Mille Miglia is to start from its history , which is a characterizing element.
+The best thing to do to tell the story of the Mille Miglia is to start from its history , which is one of its characterizing elements.
 The life of this car race can be divided into two major phases: that of the actual race and that of the historical re-enactment .
 The first phase goes from 1927 , the date of the debut edition , to 1957 (with two pauses, in 1939 and between 1941 and 1946).
 In recent years the Mille Miglia is characterized as a long distance car race , which begins and ends in Brescia , crossing along the route of about 1600 kilometers (equivalent to 100 imperial miles) most of central Italy, up to Rome .
-The idea of organizing it stems from a protest linked to the failure to assign the Italian Formula 1 Grand Prix to the city of Brescia, which instead went to Monza and its National Autodrome .
+The idea to organize it was born from a protest linked to the failure to assign the Formula 1 Italian Grand Prix to the city of Brescia, which instead went to Monza and its Autodromo Nazionale .
 A disappointment from which a fantastic story was born.
 The second life of the Mille Miglia , on the other hand, began in 1977 and continues today.
 The event has turned into a historical regularity race in stages , which sees fascinating vintage cars parade along a route that traces the original idea and goes from Brescia to Rome and back.
-The goal is to complete it in a set time, without anticipating and without delaying.
+The goal is to complete it within a set time, without anticipating or delaying.

 5 gift ideas for car lovers